 Photography courtesy of Widmer Brothers

 In the 19th century, the hefeweizen came to America on the coattails of a wave of German immigrants.
-But from a craft perspective, it wasn’t until the 1980s that brewers really began playing with the style.
+But from a craft perspective, it wasn’t until the 1980s that brewers began playing with the style.

-“Our hefeweizen was born almost by accident,” says Jacob Nielson, Brand Manager at Widmer Brothers.
+“Our hefeweizen was born almost by accident,” says Jacob Nielson, brand manager at Widmer Brothers.
 “In a stroke of genius and a bit of luck, [the brothers thought] why not take the weizenbier and just not filter it to keep all the yeast and solids in the beer and have it be hazy?”

 “This was the first time someone intentionally brought hazy beer to market,” says Nielson.
-“Accidentally, we created a new style of beer — the American hefeweizen.”
+“Accidentally, we created a new style of beer—the American hefeweizen.”

 Today, many modern craft brewers consider the house that hefe built or the Church of Wheat (as the Widmer Brothers team affectionately calls their brewery) as the originator of the style.